iter8-tools/iter8/content/installation/kubernetes.md

 ---
 menuTitle: Kubernetes
-title: Iter8 on Kubernetes and Istio
+title: Install on Kubernetes
 weight: 10
-summary: Learn how to install iter8 on Kubernetes and Istio
+summary: Install on Kubernetes and Istio
 ---

-These instructions show you how to set up iter8 on Kubernetes with Istio.

 ## Prerequisites